Blundetto is acting a little rattled and it takes some time for Tony to learn the

 - The Valachi Papers that Tony refers to as his “homework” is about a real-life mobster that became a federal informant

-- The “mirroring” that occurs as Tony makes love to Charmaine (see my pics above) may signify T’s desire to do a 180-degree flip
+- The “flipped-image” that occurs as Tony makes love to Charmaine (see my pics above) may signify T’s desire to flip to the other team